sjbennett123/scottjbennett/content/toee/notes.md

 title: notes
 ---

+## ceremony

+You have to show that you have undergone a woodsland survival journey, solo.

+- Arrick nearly died.
+He had in the past relied on magic and money to survive.
+When that is taken away from him he has very little of the ability to actually survive.
+This

+You have to do something that proves you are an adult.

+-

+You have a vision journey, which is induced by hallucinogens.
+They make you physically super ill for a few hours too.
+    His companions that

+In the end, if you are accepted into the clan, you get a new name.
+That name is to be kept secret.

+    The process is profound, extremely impactful, and transformative.

+## April 4 2024

+Autumn is at the head of the hill.
+This might be a trick but we need to.
+He appears differently than he did before.
+He asks to be called Ama-Rillus.

+## march 28 2024

+I began to speak to Honey about the interrogation but I agree to trying to move forward.

+Jerry meets with their ex.

 ## March 22 2024

 We spoke to Autumn about the "confession" that she gave and how that was a bit of a mistake.
 I really wish that she had been much more circumspect.